iomega/spec2vec/README.rst

 ***********************
 Documentation for users
 ***********************
-For more extensive documentation `see our readthedocs <https://spec2vec.readthedocs.io/en/latest/>`_.
+For more extensive documentation `see our readthedocs <https://spec2vec.readthedocs.io/en/latest/>`_ or get started with our `spec2vec introduction tutorial <https://blog.esciencecenter.nl/build-a-mass-spectrometry-analysis-pipeline-in-python-using-matchms-part-ii-spec2vec-8aa639571018>`_.

 Installation
 ============